-I. INTRODUCTION - The Governor of the State of Texas has designated the City of Amarillo as the fiscal agent for the Amarillo Metropolitan Planning Organization (MPO).
+The Governor of the State of Texas has designated the City of Amarillo as the fiscal agent for the Amarillo Metropolitan Planning Organization (MPO).
 Acting through its Transportation Policy Committee, the MPO, in cooperation with the Texas Department of Transportation (TxDOT), the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), Potter and Randall Counties, the Panhandle Regional Planning Commission, the City of Amarillo, and City of Canyon, administers the transportation planning process in the Amarillo urbanized area.
 This designation was renewed by contract with TxDOT and executed in September 2018.
-The contract reflects changes in planning processes brought about by the Fixing America's Surface Transportation Act (FAST) and previous federal transportation legislation, such as ISTEA, TEA-21, SAFETEA-LU, and MAP-21.
-The FY 2022 UPWP was developed in accordance with regulations set forth in the FAST Act, which was signed into law on December 4, 2015.
-The MPO is responsible, together with the State of Texas, for carrying out the provisions of the FAST Act.
+The contract reflects changes in planning processes brought about by the Infrastructure Investment Jobs Act (IIJA) and previous federal transportation legislation, such as ISTEA, TEA-21, SAFETEA-LU, MAP-21 and FAST Act.

+The FY 2026 UPWP was developed in accordance with regulations set forth in the Infrastructure Investment and Jobs Act (IIJA), which was signed into law on November 15, 2021.
+The MPO is responsible, together with the State of Texas, for carrying out the provisions of the IIJA.

-A. PURPOSE -
+A. PURPOSE

-- Each year the MPO shall submit to TxDOT for approval a program of work which includes goals, objectives and/or tasks required by each of the several agencies involved in the metropolitan transportation planning process.
+- 1. Each year the MPO shall submit to TxDOT for approval a program of work which includes goals, objectives and/or tasks required by each of the several agencies involved in the metropolitan transportation planning process.
 This program of work is to be called the Unified Planning Work Program (UPWP) or any name that may be specified in later federal or state regulations. - 2.
 The UPWP will be prepared for a period of one year only.
 The UPWP shall reflect only that work that can be accomplished during the fiscal year. - 3.
 The effective date of each UPWP will be October 1 of each fiscal year or the date of department approval, whichever occurs later.
 On that date, the UPWP shall constitute a new federal project and shall supersede the previous UPWP. - 4.
 The UPWP shall comply with all applicable federal and state requirements and will describe metropolitan transportation and transportation-related planning activities anticipated in the area during the next one-year period. - 5.
 The UPWP shall reflect transportation planning work tasks to be funded by federal, state, or local transportation, or transportation-related (e.g., air quality) planning funds. - 6.
 The use of federal metropolitan transportation planning funds shall be limited to transportation planning work conducted inside the Metropolitan Area Boundary. - 7.
-The use of federal transportation planning funds shall be limited to corridor/subarea level planning (major investment studies and environmental studies are considered corridor level planning).
+The use of federal transportation planning funds shall be limited to corridor/sub-area level planning (major investment studies and environmental studies are considered corridor level planning).
 The use of such funds beyond the environmental document preparation or for specific project level planning and engineering (efforts directly related to a specific project instead of a corridor) is not allowed.